Logotype for Qube Holdings Limited

 • Underlying EBITA margin (excluding grain trading) improved to 10.0%–11.2%; group ROACE (excluding MLP rail terminals) steady at 10.5%.

-• Net finance costs increased by AUD 12.5 million or 47.2% due to higher debt and interest rates.
+• Net finance costs rose by AUD 12.5 million (up 47.2%) due to higher debt and interest rates.

-• Cash conversion (excluding grain trading working capital) was 79% for the half.
+• Cash conversion (excluding grain trading working capital) was 79% for the half; maintenance capex at 94% of depreciation.

 Outlook and guidance

-• Net interest expense to be $20–$25 million above FY24, lower than previous guidance due to delayed MIRRAT acquisition.
+• Net interest expense for FY25 expected to be $20–$25 million above FY24, lower than previous guidance due to delayed MIRRAT acquisition.

 • Outlook assumes no material adverse changes in market, economic, or industrial conditions.